karimarttila/karimarttila.github.io/_posts/2019-01-28-creating-azure-custom-linux-vm-image.md

 ### Introduction

-I previously did an exercise in which I deployed my [Clojure Simple Server](https://github.com/karimarttila/clojure/tree/master/clj-ring-cljs-reagent-demo/simple-server) to Azure managed Kubernetes Service — AKS, you can read about that story in my previous blog posts: “[Creating Azure Kubernetes Service (AKS) the Right Way](https://medium.com/@kari.marttila/creating-azure-kubernetes-service-aks-the-right-way-9b18c665a6fa)” and “[Deploying Kubernetes Configuration to Azure AKS](https://medium.com/@kari.marttila/deploying-kubernetes-configuration-to-azure-aks-8d32c3c6de5f)”.
+I previously did an exercise in which I deployed my [Clojure Simple Server](https://github.com/karimarttila/clojure/tree/master/clj-ring-cljs-reagent-demo/simple-server) to Azure managed Kubernetes Service — AKS, you can read about that story in my previous blog posts: [Creating Azure Kubernetes Service (AKS) the Right Way]({% post_url 2019-01-07-creating-azure-kubernetes-service-aks-the-right-way %}) and [Deploying Kubernetes Configuration to Azure AKS]({% post_url 2019-01-14-deploying-kubernetes-configuration-to-azure-aks %}).

 Now that I had some experience how to use Azure AKS as a computing platform I thought that it would be an interesting exercise to create an Azure custom Linux virtual machine image with the Simple Server baked into the image (golden image) and then create an [Azure Scale set](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview) using Terraform and use that custom VM image to provision servers into the Scale set.
 In this blog post I describe some of the experiences creating the custom VM image and testing it.
 In the next blog post I’ll describe how I created the cloud infra for the Azure Scale set using Terraform and testing the application in that environment.